Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 In this example, Grammarly has flagged the word “huge,” which is a fairly common word.
 They recommend a sharper more specific synonym like “tremendous” which makes for a more dynamic sentence.

-Varying up vocabulary is one of the hardest lessons that all writers have to learn.
+Varying up vocabulary is one of the hardest lessons that all writers have to learn to improve their .
 Having a built-in virtual assistant to help you solve this annoying issue heaps a ton of value onto this service, making Grammarly’s cost all the more worthwhile.
+The or the , for example, can help make your sharper.

 Editing is not a one size fits all process.
 No human editor would approach a work of fiction in the same way they would grade a term paper.
 They’re completely different animals that require a different approach.